The Summer, simultaneously one of my favorite times of the year (strawberries, blueberries, tomatoes!) and my most dreaded.

 How do I tell when my dough is sufficiently proofed in the summer?

 I always like to gently poke my dough in a few spots to try and determine its proof level.
-While the “poke test” is less accurate for doughs that are cold-proofed due to the tightening effect on the dough, it still gives you a good idea of how far along a dough is and when it needs to be baked.
-For ambient-proofed (direct) dough, it becomes a much more reliable litmus test.
+While the dough poke test is less accurate for cold-proofed doughs due to its tightening effect, it still gives you a good idea of how far along a dough is and when it needs to be baked.
+For the ambient-proofed (direct) dough, it becomes a much more reliable litmus test.

-- the indentation springs back very fast, it still needs time to proof.
+- springs back very fast; it still needs time to proof

-- the indentation slowly springs back, bake the dough soon.
+- slowly springs back; bake the dough soon

 You're looking for the dough to feel airy and light but still with a measure of elasticity and spring left in each poke.

-In the heat of the summer, I often like to err on the side of under proofing by baking just a little earlier than I think the dough needs.
+As I mention in my guide to proofing bread dough, in the heat of the summer, I often like to err on the side of underproofing.
 Not a significant shift, mind you, but just a little earlier.
-By the time the dough actually gets into the oven and begins baking, it might be farther along than you think.
+When the dough gets into the oven and begins baking, it might be farther along than you think.

 My top 3 tips to bake sourdough bread in summer

-Once summer temperatures set in, and I notice my dough either fermenting faster or failing to rise in the oven as it once did in the cooler months, I'll focus on the following three things first.
+Once summer temperatures set in and I notice my dough fermenting faster or failing to rise in the oven as it once did in the cooler months, I'll focus on the following three things first.

 1. Use ice-cold water when mixing

 Using cold water during mixing is my number one method for combating the heat when baking sourdough bread in the summer.
-While this might seem like an obvious first step, it's always my first approach to quickly cooling my dough.
+While this might seem an obvious first step, it's always my first approach to cooling my dough quickly.
 I keep a large bottle of water in the fridge and grab this when mixing.

-Pour some of the cold water in your mixing bowl when on the scale, then combine with some room temperature water until the temperature is a few degrees below your desired dough temperature (DDT).
-Keep in mind that this water will have room-temperature flour added to it, but you also need to account for any increase in temperature from a mechanical mixer.
+Pour some cold water into your mixing bowl when on the kitchen scale, then combine with some room temperature water until the temperature is a few degrees below your desired dough temperature (DDT).
+Remember that this water will have room-temperature flour added, but you also need to account for any increase in temperature from a mechanical mixer.

-If your dough is set to spend significant time in autolyse, take this time period into account: the dough will slowly warm if kept at warm room temperature during its rest so cooler water might be called for.
+If your dough is set to spend significant time in autolyse, consider this time period: the dough will slowly warm if kept at warm room temperature during its rest, so cooler water might be called for.

 Use cold water or even ice to cool your dough when mixing.

-Keep a large bottle of water in the refrigerator and use it, in combination with ice if needed, to cool your dough to a few degrees below the desired dough temperature.
+Keep a large bottle of water in the refrigerator and use it with ice to cool your dough to a few degrees below the desired dough temperature.

 2. Keep sourdough starter mild and use before overly ripe